 What to know if you provide updated cost basis

-During tax season, if your branch team updates cost basis for a security you sold, a new current-year tax form will be generated unless you instruct otherwise.
-If you do not want a new form to be produced, we still recommend that you provide the cost basis to your financial advisor.
-This will help ensure your tax forms will have cost basis information in the future.
+During tax season, if your branch team updates cost basis for a security you sold, a new current-year tax form will be furnished to you unless you instruct otherwise.
+If you do not want to receive a new form, we still recommend that you provide the cost basis to your financial advisor.
+This will help ensure your tax forms will have updated cost basis information in the future.

 Note: Updates to cost basis information may also cause a revised 1099 to be generated if the security was sold in any of the previous three tax years.

 Cost basis reporting regulations require Edward Jones to perform calculations and adjust cost basis for certain fixed-income securities as designated by the IRS.
 We provide supplemental information detailing these adjustments in our Consolidated 1099 Tax Statement if you hold securities requiring adjustments.
 For more details, see the Fixed-income Supplemental Information section of your tax statement.

 Additional documentation for limited partnerships and royalty trusts is provided by the organizations themselves.
 Edward Jones has no control over when they become available.

 Address corrections: If the address on your tax form is incorrect, contact your financial advisor to make sure the address we have on file is updated.